aurelien-naldi/hanami/README.md

 }

-// Define a resolver module and individual resolution rules struct MyResolver;
+// Define a resolver module and resolution rules struct MyResolver;

-resolve_singleton!(dyn MyTrait, MyImpl, MyResolver);
+// Simple singleton of an explicit struct implementing Default resolve_singleton!(MyResolver, MySharedData);

+// Singleton of a trait object resolve_singleton!(MyResolver, dyn MyTrait: MyImpl);

 // Create and use an injector using our resolver module